gatchi/pso-server-checker/README.md

 Tethealla Server Checker
 ========================
-Connects to Teth servers and notifies you via Telegram bot when one or more have gone offline.
+Connects to local PSOBB servers and notifies you via a Telegram bot when one or more have gone offline.

 Roadmap
 -------
 1. ~~Patch server~~ ✔️
 2. ~~Login server~~ ✔️
 3. ~~Ship server~~ ✔️
+4. Auto-reconnect

 Requirements
 ------------